paulinejdavis/leShop/README.md

 ## User Stories
 ```
-As a leShop user
+As a leShop user,
-So I can view all products.
+So I can view all products,
 I would like to view all products.
 ```

 ```
-As a leShop user
+As a leShop user,
-So I can retrieve and view products from the API
+So that I can retrieve and view products from the API
 I would like to see a display on the product page by title and in ascending order
 ```

 ```
-As a leShop user
+As a leShop user,
-So I can see the vital information for each product
+So I can see the vital information for each product,
 I would like a display of category, title, description, price and stock.
 ```

 ```
-As a leShop user
+As a leShop user,
-So I can see the view products by category
+So I can see the view products by category,
 I would like button functionality to see products by category.
 ```